subash17984/booking-bknode/README.md

 # guestroombooking

-1.clone code from bitbucket .
+clone code from bitbucket .
-2.open the project in visual code.
+open the project in visual code. open terminal on visual code. execute code
-3.open terminal on visual code.
+### 'npm install'
-4. execute code 'npm install'.
+next to execute
-5. next to execute 'npm start'
+### 'npm start'